picuron/3005-project/docs/Report.md

 ![report_menu](./photos/report_menu.png)

-You have the option to see Sales VS Cost, Sales by Author, and Sales by Author.
+You have the option to see Sales VS Cost, Sales by Author, and Sales by Genre.
 I will demonstrate the Sales by Author report, which you can select by entering 4.
 As explained above, we did not implement a date capturing feature correctly, so we have to unfortunately prompt the user for the current date, which is stored by the database for when it creates a new Report row.

 ![report_output](./photos/report_output.png)